ComputationalExplorer/LearningZipfian/README.md

 1) The sample articles used and the corresponding word frequencies are both stored in the "/results" directory, with the last 2 letters of the file names indicating the target language.
 For example, results for polish would be in the file "sample_articles_pl.txt" and "word_freq_pl.txt", respectively.

-2) Empirical observation of "Zipf's law", using both in-sample (IS) data - that is, estimating a word's frequency with the same data used for the ordering - and out-of-sample (OOS), where the word's frequency is estimated using an independent sample.
+2) Empirical observation of "Zipf's law", using both in-sample (IS) data - that is, estimating a word's frequency with the same data used for the ordering - and out-of-sample (OoS), where the word's frequency is estimated using an independent sample.
 ![alt text](https://github.com/ComputationalExplorer/LearningZipfian/blob/master/zipf_law_en.png "Zipf's law example (English)")

 3) Summary of the results :